 The penalty for this conduct is up to 40 pu.

 Every brothel room used for sex work must have a concealed alarm button or similar device easily accessible by a sex worker throughout the delivery of sexual services.
-Not complying with this requirement is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). that attracts a penalty of up to 40 pu.
+Not complying with this requirement is an offence that attracts a penalty of up to 40 pu.

 Escort agencies must ensure the safety of sex workers delivering sexual services away from business premises by:

-- ensuring regular contact with the sex worker who A document that sets out what a person wants to happen to their money and other property after they die. confirm their arrival at each new premises and the completion of each visit;
+- ensuring regular contact with the sex worker who will confirm their arrival at each new premises and the completion of each visit;

 - ensuring that each sex worker is provided with a mobile phone or device to enable contact with the sex work service provider or manager;